ManishYedla/My-first-repo/README.md

 # My-first-repo
 gits
-This is as sample repo
+This is a sample repo